Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs_cloud.md

 # Downloading logs
 {: #downloading_logs}

 You can download logs to a local file or pipe data into another program.
-You download of logs within the context of a session.
+You download logs within the context of a session.
 A session specifies which logs will be downloaded.
 If the download of the logs is interrupted, the session enables resuming the download from where it left off.
 After the download is completed, you must delete the session.
 {:shortdesc}

 To complete the steps, you must install the {{site.data.keyword.loganalysisshort}} CLI.
 For more information, see [Configuring the {{site.data.keyword.loganalysisshort}} CLI](https://console.bluemix.net/docs/services/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.html#config_log_collection_cli_).